mjpieters/collective.captcha/README.txt

 Installing
 ----------

-This package requires Plone 2.5 or later and SkimpyGimpy_.
+This package requires Plone 2.5 or later.

 Installing without buildout
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-First install SkimpyGimpy.
-You can install this in either the system python
-path or in the lib/python directory of your Zope instance, using the setup.py
-script in the SkimpyGimpy source.
-If you want to install SkimpyGimpy inside
-your Zope instance instead of system wide you can its ''--prefix='' option to
-install in the ''lib/python'' directory of your Zope instance.

-Next you need to install this package.
-This can also be done by installing it
-in either your system path packages or in the lib/python directory of your
+Install this package in either your system path packages or in the lib/python
-Zope instance.
-You can do this using either easy_install or via the setup.py
+directory of your Zope instance.
+You can do this using either easy_install or
-script.
+via the setup.py script.

 After installing the package it needs to be registered in your Zope instance.
 This can be done by putting a collective.captcha-configure.zcml file in the